-Carer Premium - an additional premium on top of other benefits you can claim.
-The benefits you can claim the premium on include universal credit, income support, Jobseeker's Allowance, employment support allowance, housing benefit, pension and tax credits, and council tax.
+Carer Premium - an additional amount of money paid on top of other benefits you might already be claiming.
+You can claim the premium if you receive any of the following benefits: Universal Credit, Income Support, Jobseeker's Allowance, Employment and Support Allowance, Housing Benefit, Pension and Tax Credits, or Council Tax.
 For more details click here.